- Solicitors For Business

 - The child must live with the parents when the application is made to the court and when the order is made

 - The application must be made to the court within six months of the child's birth.
-This used to be a strict rule, however recent court decisions have clarified that the deadline may be extended if the child's welfare requires it
+This used to be a strict rule, however recent court decisions have clarified that the deadline may be extended if the child's welfare requires it.
+There is a six-month window ending in July 2019 for single intended parents to apply for a parental order if their child was born before 3 January 2019

-- One of both intended parents must be domiciled in the UK, Channel Islands or Isle of Man
+- Single applicants and at least one member of an applicant couple must be domiciled in the UK, Channel Islands or Isle of Man

 - The surrogate (and, if applicable, her spouse) must give their full consent.
 Consent cannot be given for this purpose until the child is six weeks of age